c6smo/Apex-Team-Tracker/README.md

 Some people may think its not useful but it is in high ranked lobbys.
 DISCLAIMER
-this was made using chaptGPT
+this was made using chatGPT
 i did not write any of the code or take any credit.